dbpedia/databus/API.md

 The URIs in your input have to follow a specific pattern in order to be accepted by the API.
 Make sure that your URIs reflect the hierarchical structure of the Databus.

 The following rules apply to the identifiers of the following Databus concepts:

-#### General Rules

-* The URI has to start with the base URI of the Databus instance (example case: `https://databus.example.org`)
-* The first path segment of the URI has to match the namespace of the publishing user (example case: `john`)

-Applies to
 * Accounts *(foaf:account)*
 * Groups *(dataid:group / dataid:Group)*
 * Artifacts *(dataid:artifact / dataid:Artifact)*